sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ## PS

 We will distribute model parameters into multiple PS pods, which is called parameter sharding.
 There is a hash function that maps a parameter to a PS pod id.
-And this parameter will be stored at corresponding PS pod.
+And this parameter will be stored at this corresponding PS pod.

 There are several kinds of parameter to be handled separately: